 A National Holiday for Julia

-In fact, were it not for the forward thinking of editor Judith Jones, Julia and her partners Louisette Bertholle and Simone Beck might never have published their grounbreaking instructional tome.
-But publish they did, and the book launched a literary revolution of cookbooks and food essays, biographies, autobiographies, and, eventually, blogs.
+In fact, were it not for the forward thinking of editor Judith Jones–a legacy in her own right!–this groundbreaking instructional tome may never have been published by Julia and her partners Louisette Bertholle and Simone Beck.
+But publish they did, and the book launched a literary revolution of cookbooks and food essays, biographies, autobiographies, and, eventually, blogs and social media verticals.
 It also launched the career of Judith herself, who went on to introduce many other seminal cuisines and culinary philosophies to the American public.
-(Jones proved a wonderful food writer in her own right, too; her The Tenth Muse may be one of the most underrated eating memoirs around.)
+(Jones also proved a wonderful food writer in her own right; her The Tenth Muse may be one of the most underrated eating memoirs around.)

 Julia made good food democratic, and what’s more democratic than television?
 With her outsized personality and physicality, the lady was a natural at looming large on a small screen so PBS was smart enough to offer her a show.
 An empire was launched.